-18. You need to click OK.
+18. Finish delineation by clicking OK.
 This causes the subbasins to be numbered and calculates and stores information about the subbasins and streams.
 This step ends watershed delineation, and enables the Create HRUs option (Figure 14).
+The Create Watershed form should disappear, but sometimes it remains and needs to be removed by clicking Cancel.